Air Conditioner or Dehumidifier? Lowering Indoor Relative Humidity for Mold Control

 The thing most people (and even most AC sales and service people) never consider is that an AC will only “dehumidify” the air when the fan and the refrigerant operation are both running at 100%.
 So consider that once the air temperature reaches the temperature you have set on the thermostat, the fan will still run but the cooling coils no longer need to be cold, so the compressor will stop running.
 And the coils are no longer cooled to below dew point, so no moisture is being pulled from the air.
 But the AC fan is still running, consuming electricity.
 So if your AC is cycling on and off, or shut down, there is zero dehumidification.

 A dehumidifier is the most efficient way to pull moisture from the air.
 All components (fans, chillers) are optimized to work in the most efficient manner together.
 This is why we recommend that the dehumidifier is used to supplement the available dehumidification of a central AC when it is running.
-A commercially available (Panafoto we find has a good choice and prices) 70 liter dehumidifier units cost about $2.50 to $3.00 per day (24 hrs continuous operation) to remove 70 l of water.
+A commercially available (Panafoto and Price Smart have a good choice and prices) 50-70 liter dehumidifier unit will cost less to operate than an AC.
+The “70 liter” designation means that at optimal conditions (24 hrs continuous operation) the unit will remove 70 l of water.
 It is much more energy efficient a machine than a central AC for removing humidity, which is the whole idea.